Lemon Law in North Dakota

 If you have questions, contact the North Dakota Attorney General's office at (701) 328-3404.

-Before howling for the fist of justice to slam down upon the manufacturer, make sure your car fits the state's Lemon Law definition.
-According to the Attorney General, you have a lemon on your hands if:
+Before involving the courts and justice system, make sure your car fits the state's lemon law definition.
+According to the North Dakota attorney general, you have a lemon on your hands if:

-- After giving the car dealer 3 attempts to correct the problem, the kink still exists and is so troublesome that it impairs your vehicle's value and use.
+- After giving the car dealer 3 attempts to correct the problem, the defect still exists and is so troublesome that it impairs your vehicle's value and use.

 - The dealer or manufacturer has been notified of the problem within 1 year of purchase or during the warranty.

 NOTE: As you go through the process of attempting to repair your vehicle, be sure to keep records of all of your service orders, receipts and any correspondence you may have had with the manufacturer or the authorized dealer/service facility.